jasbury1/ResumeMatchers/README.md

 * pip install pyresparser
 * pip install django==3.1.6

-You can also run the following terminal command to install all depdencies at the same time.
+You can also run the following terminal command to install all depdencies at the same time
 ```
 pip install -r requirements.txt
 ```